quincycheng/cem-jenkins-slack-conjur/README.md

 ```
 4. Add a webhook at CEM at https://cem.cyberark.com/integrations/webhooks/add
  - webhook name: <your preferred webhook name in CEM>
- - webhook url: https://<Jenkins URL>/generic-webhook-trigger/invoke?token=<your preferred token name>
+ - webhook url: https://<Jenkins URL>/generic-webhook-trigger/invoke?token=< your preferred token name >
 5. Click `Send token to URL` in CEM
 6. Back to Jenkins, the pipeline should be triggered.
-Check the logs and look for a line:
+Check the logs and look for the line:
 ```
-cem_token = <a long token string from CEM>
+CEM Token: <a long token string from CEM>
 ```
 7. Copy and paste the token string under the field `CEM token` in CEM webconsole
 8. Click `Validate token` and a success message `Token validated` should be shown